rodmonic/DragonWoodAI/README.md

 #### State and action space

 The first step to implement Q-Learning would be to define the action space and state space to allow me to define the Q-table.
+This is the total possible states and subsequent actions.
 As stated in the stretch goal for this task I wanted to try and not abstract away the game rules where possible.
 This means I want to just and provide the AI Agent with the game and action state and to allow it to learn it's behaviour based on the reward function.

-To provide the Agent with the most amount of information to make its decision and without limiting its choices programmatically the state would need to represent:
+To provide the Agent with the largest amount of information to make its decision and without limiting its choices programmatically the state would need to represent:

 - Which adventurer cards are in the player's hand out of the possible 62.